Continuing Education Activity

 - Foreign body obstruction

-Prognostic factors can be grouped into good and poor prognostic factors.
-Good prognostic factors include acute onset of symptoms, absence of underlying organic pathology, elimination of the identifiable stress, male gender, young age, and good general health status.
-Poor prognostic factors include personality disorder, poor perception of their own well being, motor symptoms, and psychogenic nonepileptic seizures.
+Good prognostic indicators include acute onset of symptoms, absence of underlying organic pathology, ability to eliminate the trigger (particularly if it is a life stressor), male gender, young age, and good general health status.
+Poor prognostic indicators include personality disorders, poor perception of the patient's own wellbeing, associated motor symptoms, and psychogenic nonepileptic seizures.

 Deterrence and Patient Education